top of page

 The teal streaks in Zara’s hair had almost grown out, and her golden-brown cheeks were ruddy from the cold.
 The crimson of her woollen coat gave a pleasing Christmassy vibe, offset by the grubby looking brown sack slung over her shoulder.
 A sack that was full, and wriggling.

-“Daddy Clause!
-You brought us puppies?”
+“Madame Clause!
+You brought us...puppies?”
 Marcus reached down and picked up Ed who was pawing the floor in anticipation.

 Zara frowned, confused.

-Dmitri followed her closely, stormy eyes fixed on the luggage she bore.
+Dmitri lingered close to her, stormy eyes fixed on the luggage she bore.

 “It’s Theian?”
 Dmitri asked.
 Oscar recognised that edge in his voice.
 He was ready to fight if needed.